Optimization of Tree Ensembles: Case study 1: drug design

 \item $G_{LS}$: the optimality gap of the local search solution, relative to the best split generation solution.
 If $Z_{LS}$ is the local search objective, it is defined as

-\item $\Tcal_{SplitGen}, \Tcal_{Benders}$: the time (in seconds) to solve problem~\eqref{prob:TEOMIO} using the split generation and Benders methods, respectively.
-(A time that is below 7200 indicates that the problem was solved to full optimality.) \item $\Tcal_{LS}$: the time (in seconds) to execute the local search procedure. (the time reported is the total of ten repetitions). \item $N_{Levels}$ and $N_{Leaves}$: the number of levels and the number of leaves in the ensemble, respectively, defined as in Section~\ref{subsec:computationalexperiments_fullmio}. \end{itemize} Table~\ref{table:merck_solution_methods} displays the results of this experiment.
-We first discuss the split generation results.
-With regard to the split generation approach, we can see that out of the fifteen data sets, ten were solved to full optimality within one hour, and another three were solved to full optimality within the next hour.
-For two data sets (6 and 8), the solver terminated after two hours with suboptimal solutions with a very low optimality gap (2.2\% and 0.27\% for sets 6 and 8, respectively).
+\item $\Tcal_{Direct}$ $\Tcal_{SplitGen}, \Tcal_{Benders}$: the time (in seconds) to solve \problemeqref{prob:TEOMIO} directly using Gurobi, using the split generation method and using the Benders method, respectively.
+(A time that is below 7200 indicates that the problem was solved to full optimality.) \item $\Tcal_{LS}$: the time (in seconds) to execute the local search procedure.
+(The time reported is the total of ten repetitions.) \item $N_{Levels}$ and $N_{Leaves}$: the number of levels and the number of leaves in the ensemble, respectively, defined as in Section~\ref{subsec:computationalexperiments_fullmio}. \end{itemize} Table~\ref{table:merck_solution_methods} displays the results of this experiment.
+We first discuss the direct solution approach.
+For this approach, we can see that out of the fifteen data sets, nine were solved to full optimality within one hour, and one more data set was solved within the next hour.
+For the remaining five data sets (2, 3, 6, 8 and 13), the solver terminated after two hours with very low optimality gaps (four of the data sets having an optimality gap of below 0.5\%, and one with an optimality gap of 2.4\%).
 The high optimality gap for set 6 is to be expected, as this data set is among the two largest data sets in terms of the number of levels and the total number of leaves (which stems from the number of variables and the number of observations in that data set; see Table~\ref{table:merck_data_summary}).
+With regard to the split generation approach, we can see that it improves on the direct solution method; with split generation, ten data sets are solved to full optimality within one hour, and another three are solved within the next hour.
+The greatest improvement is for data set 10, where the direct approach required over an hour, but split generation terminates in just over 20 minutes.

 For the Benders approach, we can see that the performance is quite different.
-The optimality gap of the solution produced by the Benders approach is substantially worse than that achieved by split generation after two hours.
+The optimality gap is substantially higher than that achieved by both the direct approach and split generation after two hours.
 The Benders approach is only able to solve two instances to full optimality within the two hour time limit and in both instances, the split generation approach is able to solve the same instance to full optimality more quickly.
-Overall, on this set of instances, split generation dominates Benders decomposition in both the solution time and the optimality gap after a fixed computation time.